 Made possible by the generous contributions* of numerous influential SAGE authors and editors, the SAGE Publishing Keith Roberts Teaching Innovations Award helps a group of graduate students and pre-tenure faculty attend the annual American Sociological Association pre-conference workshop hosted by the Section on Teaching and Learning in Sociology.

 Read Keith Roberts bio.

-A key goal of this award, named in honor of the award’s co-founder and long-time organizer Keith Roberts, is to welcome new sociology instructors into the Teaching and Learning Community.
-Therefore, instructors from institutions that do not offer much training in teaching will have priority.
-The award committee will give an additional limited number of awards to new instructors who have already shown leadership in the Teaching and Learning community (e.g., leading teaching workshops, publishing in Teaching Sociology).
+Additionally, the award committee will give a limited number of awards to new instructors who have already shown leadership in the Teaching & Learning community (e.g., leading teaching workshops, publishing in Teaching Sociology).
 Those awardees may be asked to help lead portions of the preconference.

 Congratulations to the 2019 SAGE Teaching Innovations & Professional Development Award Recipients!

 Barbara Prince - Morningside College

 Alana Gillis - University of North Carolina at Chapel Hill